 Carob is considered by many to be the best option for a chocolate-like flavor and consistency without actually using cocoa powder.
 Cocoa powder is the main flavoring ingredient in most chocolate food items.
-It is versatile enough that it can be adapted to work in multiple forms such as chocolate cakes, ganaches and ice creams.
+It is versatile enough that it can be adapted to work in multiple forms such as chocolate cakes, ganaches, and ice creams.
 If you want the chocolate color and flavor or something akin to them, these are your two best options.
 While they may appear to be similar, there is more to both of them.
-Below we will examine the ways in which they differ and the best ways to use them in another SPICEography Showdown: carob vs. cocoa.
+Let’s review in our comparison: carob vs. cocoa.

 What is the difference between carob and cocoa?